 - 24. Is responsible for the management of communication within the Ukrainian Canadian Students' Union; - 25.
 Is responsible for all Internal affairs within the Ukrainian Canadian Students' Union; - 26.
 Is responsible for understanding the Ukrainian Canadian Students' Union constitution; - 27.
-Is responsible to investigate any internal formal grievances within the Ukrainian Canadian Student's Union; - Is responsible for initiating, encouraging, and coordinating social and cultural activities geared towards Ukrainian Canadian Students' Union members; and; - 29.
-Is responsible to help orientate and integrate Member Organizations of the Ukrainian Canadian Students Union who are in their 1st year of membership;
+Is responsible to investigate any internal formal grievances within the Ukrainian Canadian Student's Union; - 28.
+Is responsible for initiating, encouraging, and coordinating social and cultural activities geared towards Ukrainian Canadian Students' Union members; and; - 29.
+Is responsible to help orientate and integrate Member Organizations of the Ukrainian Canadian Students' Union who are in their 1st year of membership;

-The External Relations Director's responsibilities are des nated as follows;
+The External Relations Director's responsibilities are designated as follows;

 - 30. Is responsible for the management of communication with all Ukrainian and non-Ukrainian organizations; - 31.
-Is responsible to maintain communications with other Ukrainian and non-Ukrainian organizations; - Responsible to ensure that each Member Organization is aware of the new Executive after elections; - Responsible to ensure that each Member Organization is aware of the Ukrainian Canadian Students' Unions' activities; - c.
-Responsible to ensure that a representative and or greeting is dispatched to other organization national congress/convention(s) as directed b the Executive; - 32.
-Is responsible for maintaining liaison with the community and its activities; - Is responsible to maintain contact with all levels of government; - 34.
-Is responsible for coordinating all actions and activitie with Ukrainian community and other organizations; - 35.
-Is responsible to investigate any external formal griev ance relevant to the Ukrainian Canadian Students' Un - 36.
-Is responsible for initiating, encouraging, and coordin ing social and cultural activities geared to all non-Ukr nian Canadian Students' Union Member Organization - Is responsible for compiling an access list of resource people in the press, media and/or community, and; - Is responsible for the acquisition and distribution of promotional materials; and; - 39.
-Is responsible to provide information about the Ukrai nian Canadian Students' Union and its activities to students attending High Schools, Universities and oth post-secondary institutions in Canada;
+Is responsible to maintain communications with other Ukrainian and non-Ukrainian organizations; - a.
+Responsible to ensure that each Member Organization is aware of the new Executive after elections: - Responsible to ensure that each Member Organization is aware of the Ukrainian Canadian Students' Unions' activities; - c.
+Responsible to ensure that a representative and/ or greeting is dispatched to other organization's national congress/convention(s) as directed by the Executive: - 32.
+Is responsible for maintaining liaison with the community and its activities: - 33.
+Is responsible to maintain contact with all levels of government; - 34.
+Is responsible for coordinating all actions and activities with Ukrainian community and other organizations; - 35.
+Is responsible to investigate any external formal grievance relevant to the Ukrainian Canadian Students' Union; - 36.
+Is responsible for initiating, encouraging, and coordinating social and cultural activities geared to all non-Ukrainian Canadian Students' Union Member Organizations; - 37.
+Is responsible for compiling an access list of resource people in the press, media and/or community, and; - 38.
+Is responsible for the acquisition and distribution of all promotional materials; and; - 39.
+Is responsible to provide information about the Ukrainian Canadian Students' Union and its activities to students attending High Schools, Universities and other post-secondary institutions in Canada;